cmb474/PMQ-Algorithm/README.md

 # PMQ-Algorithm
 An open source cryptography alogorithm attempting to use in chess to secure data.
+(Senior Project)